 We have an insider trading policy that is applicable to all of our employees and members of our board of directors.
 The policy prohibits those individuals and their related persons from engaging in any speculative transactions involving our stock, including the following activities: short sales of our securities, including short sales "against the box"; purchases or sales of puts, calls or other derivative securities based on our securities; standing orders with brokers other than under an approved trading plan, purchases of financial instruments (including prepaid variable forward contracts, equity swaps, collars and exchange funds) that are designed to hedge or offset any decrease in the market value of our securities; the purchase of our securities on margin; borrowing against our securities held in a margin account; or pledging our securities as collateral for a loan.
-However, an exception may be granted where a person wishes to pledge our securities.
+However, an exception may be granted where a person wishes to pledge our securities as collateral for a loan of other than a margin loan) and clearly demonstrates the financial capacity to repay the loan without resort to the pledged securities.
 Any person who wishes to pledge our securities as collateral for a loan must submit a request for approval to our principal financial officer.
 In addition, any such request by a director or executive officer must also be reviewed and approved by the Audit Committee.